Azumaya Objects in Triangulated Bicategories: Triangulated bicategories

 \end{defn} \begin{defn}[Unit replacement condition] Let $A$ be a 0-cell of $\sM$, and let $QA$ be a cofibrant replacement for the unit 1-cell $A$ in $\sM(A,A)$.
 We say that the unit replacement condition holds for $A$ if, for any cofibrant $X \in \sM(A,C)$, the induced map

 is a weak equivalence in $\sM(A,C)$.
-Note that this condition is independent of the choice of cofibrant replacement $QA$, and is automatically satisfied if $A$ is cofibrant in $\sB(A,A)$. \end{defn} Pushout products imply that the horizontal composition of 1-cells descends to a homotopy bicategory.
-The unit replacement condition implies that horizontal composition of 1-cells on the level of homotopy is unital.
+Note that this condition is independent of the choice of cofibrant replacement $QA$, and is automatically satisfied if $A$ is cofibrant in $\sB(A,A)$. \end{defn}

 Next we recall one result which implies that $\sM$ has a local model structure, and then give another showing that this local model structure indeed descends to form a homotopy bicategory.

-\begin{prop}[{\cite[3.1]{SS00Algebras}}] Let $\sC = (\sC, \sma, k)$ be a cofibrantly generated closed monoidal model category which satisfies the monoid axiom and in which each object is small with respect to the whole category.
+\begin{prop}[{\cite[4.1]{SS00Algebras}}] Let $\sC = (\sC, \sma, k)$ be a cofibrantly generated closed monoidal model category which satisfies the monoid axiom and in which each object is small with respect to the whole category.
 Let $\sM_\sC$ be the bicategory formed by $\sC$-monoids which are cofibrant in $\sC$ and their bimodules.
 Then $\sM_\sC$ has a local model structure, and has pushout products.
 Moreover, the category of $\sC$-monoids $\Mon(\sC)$ is a cofibrantly generated model category, and if $k$ is cofibrant then every cofibration in $\Mon(\sC)$ whose source is cofibrant is also a cofibration upon forgetting to $\sC$. \end{prop}

+This proposition applies, for example, to simplicial sets, $\Ga$-spaces, symmetric spectra, simplicial abelian groups, chain complexes, and $S$-modules.
+Details for these and other examples are given in \cite[\S5]{SS00Algebras}.

-\begin{prop}[Homotopy bicategory] Let $\sC$ be as above, and assume the following: \begin{itemize} \item The unit, $k$, is cofibrant in $\sC$. \item The unit replacement condition holds for each monoid in $\sC$ which is cofibrant in $\sC$. \item For each monoid $A$ and cofibrant $A$-module $N$, $- \sma_A N$ takes weak-equivalences of $A$-modules to weak equivalences in $\sC$. \end{itemize} Then the collection of homotopy categories $h\sM_\sC(A,B)$ forms a closed bicategory, which we denote $h\sM_\sC$. \end{prop} \begin{proof} We begin with an application of the theory of Quillen functors of two variables \cite[\S 4.2]{hovey1999mc}.
+\begin{prop}[Homotopy bicategory] Let $\sC$ be as above, and assume the following: \begin{itemize} \item The unit, $k$, is cofibrant in $\sC$. \item The unit replacement condition holds for each monoid in $\sC$ which is cofibrant in $\sC$. \item For each monoid $A$ and cofibrant $A$-module $N$, $- \sma_A N$ takes weak equivalences of $A$-modules to weak equivalences in $\sC$. \end{itemize} Then the collection of homotopy categories $h\sM_\sC(A,B)$ forms a closed bicategory, which we denote $h\sM_\sC$. \end{prop} \begin{proof} We begin with an application of the theory of Quillen functors of two variables \cite[\S 4.2]{hovey1999mc}.
 Since $\sM_\sC$ has pushout products by \fref{prop:ss-model-str}, each component of horizontal composition is a left Quillen bifunctor

 and thus induces a bifunctor on $h\sM$ which we also denote with $\odot$.
 The unit replacement condition ensures that $\odot$ is unital on $\sM_\sC$, and the third condition ensures that $h\sM_\sC(A,B) \hty h\sM_\sC(A',B')$ if $A \hty A'$ and $B \hty B'$ are weak equivalences in $\Mon(\sC)$ \cite[Theorem 3.3]{SS00Algebras}. \end{proof}